pussinboot/sol/to_do.md

 - clip initialization needs to be in folder order..
 - looping changes (that work for memePV as well) set loop a and loop b instead of doing it in the client
 	- (wow resolume doesn't have this but isadora does??)
+- make sure speed and whatever else you send gets updated in internal representation as well

 ##### list of osc addresses